dondowoldo/p2p-chat-app/README.md

 #### Java

-Either you can use the [RestTemplate](http://docs.spring.io/spring/docs/current/javadoc-api/org/springframework/web/client/RestTemplate.html) object which is already included in spring-boot or the [Retrofit](http://square.github.io/retrofit/) library what we previously tried out on gradle day.
+Either you can use the [RestTemplate](http://docs.spring.io/spring/docs/current/javadoc-api/org/springframework/web/client/RestTemplate.html) object which is already included in spring-boot or the [Retrofit](http://square.github.io/retrofit/) library.

 #### C#